 FAQ: Frequently asked questions about fees for social institutions

-Do all social organisations have to pay GEMA fees?
 Only if copyrighted music is used publicly.
-There are no fees for purely private use or GEMA-free music.
+GEMA fees do not apply for purely private use or the use of GEMA-free music.

-How high are the licence fees for social institutions?
-Public welfare organisations pay a flat rate of 6.12 euros per establishment per month, regardless of the number of employees.
+Public welfare organisations pay a flat rate of €6.12 per business premises per month, regardless of the number of employees.
+This is a significantly reduced rate compared to commercial companies.

-What discounts are available for GEMA fees?
-Social organisations may receive a discount of up to 15 % for cultural and social events and 10 % for charity events.
+Social organisations can receive a discount of up to 15 % for cultural and social events and 10 % for charity events.
+Non-profit organisations in accordance with Section 52 AO already receive reduced basic remuneration for many tariffs.

-Is GEMA-free music really free of charge?
 No, GEMA-free does not mean free of charge.
 The rights of use must still be purchased, but are usually significantly cheaper than GEMA fees.
+The advantage: you save the GEMA fees completely and receive the same price from professional providers such as sonicsense a certificate confirming legal certainty.

-What does music procurement cost in addition to GEMA fees?
-Self-licensing costs several hundred euros a year for the procurement of up-to-date and varied music.
-With sonicsense, these costs are already included in the service.
+If you licence music yourself, you will have to pay several hundred euros a year for the procurement of up-to-date and varied music.
+With sonicsense, these costs are already included in the service - you pay a transparent all-inclusive price with no hidden additional costs.

-How can sonicsense help to reduce costs?
-GEMA-free premium channels allow up to 100 % of the GEMA costs can be saved.
-In addition, sonicsense offers professional GEMA administration and tariff optimisation - including all music procurement costs.
+Through GEMA-free premium channels up to 100 % of GEMA costs can be saved.
+In addition, sonicsense offers professional GEMA administration and tariff optimisation, including all music procurement costs.